Plynk investment app Download App

 Limit order example

 4. Choose whether you want to buy/sell full shares or a specific dollar amount (fractional shares).
+Limit orders are only available with full shares.
 For recurring investments, you need to select a dollar amount.

 5. With limit orders, the next step is to set your price.
 Once you’ve done that, you decide how long you’d like to keep your order open for.
 This is called “time in force.”